jamiemori/jamiemori.github.io/_posts/articles/2015-08-11-Drawing a knn based music preference map with D3 and Python.md

 # Data Munging

-Before we can analyze the data, we have to clean the data since it's a little messy; we have to munge the data.
+Before we can analyze the data, we have to clean the data since it's a little messy.
 Data munging (wrangling) is a task where we take our "raw" data set and convert it to a format that is more amenable to data analysis.
 We first go to the directory in which the <strong>city-data.txt</strong> file is contained and then start our Ipython environment.
 Our text file is read into the notebook using the <strong>with open</strong> command.
 The <strong>with open</strong> idiom ensures that the file closes once the file is read, regardless of if an exception occurs or not.
 We then remove some regular expression characters such as \n (new line), parantheses, single quotes, and split the data at the commas.
 {% highlight Python %}
 In [1]:
 import re